wonderunit/storyboarder/README.md

 Made a big mistake?
 You can clear the whole thing.

-If its off center or too big or too small, you can shift your drawing around or scale it.
+If it's off center or too big or too small, you can shift your drawing around or scale it.

 Need a straight line?
 Hold shift while you're drawing and you got straight lines.